 What is a Multiple Mini Interview (MMI)?

 The Multiple Mini Interview (MMI) is a series of 8-10 interview stations or encounters that last approximately 9 minutes and are actually centered on a "scenario".
 These scenarios are designed to address the following areas: empathy, initiative and resilience, communication and problem-solving skills, teamwork, insight and integrity, compassion.
 The MMI will not test "specific knowledge" in the field of medicine.
 It will instead evaluate your thought process and ability to think on your feet.
 There is no "right" or "wrong" answer to the scenarios.
-All but, you questions should be considered from a variety of perspectives.

 How does the Multiple Mini Interview differ from a traditional one-on-one interview?